statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 If we only had access to $ X $, PCA would allow us to decompose it into components that reflect these underlying patterns of variation.
 The first principal component would likely capture the dominant trend influenced by both gene-specific and sample-specific effects, while subsequent components might explain additional variability not captured by the primary trend.

-This illustrative example helps to understand that, through PCA, we are essentially trying to express the observed data as a combination of simpler underlying factors, much like how $ X $ here is represented as an outer product of $u$ and $v$.
+This example helps to understand that, through PCA, we are essentially trying to express the observed data as a combination of simpler underlying factors, much like how $ X $ here is represented as an outer product of $u$ and $v$.

 ### Scaling the components